Academic Services

 See also

-The Black Student Advising Centre provides assistance for prospective and current students of African descent (African, American, Canadian, Caribbean, etc.).
-The advisor may organize program activities that assist students in developing contacts with other students of African descent, both on campus and in the community.
-The centre is intended to foster a sense of support and community among these students, with other students and to increase intercultural awareness.
+The Black Student Advising Centre provides support to prospective and current students of Black/African descent through advocacy, academic advising and mentorship programs.
+They also organize events and networking opportunities to connect with other students of Black/African descent, both on-campus and in the larger community.
+The Centre is intended to foster a sense of support and community among these students, with other students and to increase intercultural awareness.

-The advisor will provide confidential services and programs individual and/or group assistance, impartial observation, relevant resource materials, along with a referral service, which may benefit students’ academic, personal and social development on and off campus.
-There is a small student resource room for meeting, peer support, reading and/or studying.
-Awards, scholarships, employment, community information and upcoming events are also made available.
+Advisors provide confidential services and programming for individuals and/or groups, which may include impartial observation, relevant resource materials and referral services, which may benefit students’ academic, personal and social development on- and off-campus.
+There is a student resource room for meeting, peer support, reading and/or studying.
+Information on awards, scholarships, employment, community information and upcoming events are also available at the Centre.

 Kindly note that the centre is a scent/fragrance-free environment.